OCA/pos/pos_order_to_sale_order/README.rst

 =======================

-This module extends the functionality of point of sale to allow you create Sale Orders from the Point of sale.
+This module extends the functionality of point of sale to allow sale orders creation from the Point of Sale.

-It adds a new button, below the current bill on the point of sale front end UI, that allows you to create a Sale order, based on the current PoS Order lines and then to discard the current PoS Order.
+In the POS UI, buttons has been added to create a sale order and discard the current POS order.

+This module is usefull in many cases, for exemple :

+* take orders with a very simple interface

-This module is usefull if you have some customers that come every day in your shop, but want to have a unique invoice at the end of the month.
-With that module, you can create a sale order adn deliver products every time to keep your stock value correct, and to create a unique invoice, when you want.
+* if you have some customers that come every day in your shop, but want to have a unique invoice at the end of the month.
+With that module, you can create a sale order and deliver products every time to keep your stock value correct, and to create a unique invoice, when you want.

 Three options are available: